 For 2015/2016, Caberfae Peaks bolstered its snowmaking, given the Blackmer Day Lodge a new color scheme and improved the table management program, and added new adult rental skis and new snowboard equipment rentals.

 The big change for 2016/2017 was the addition of a brand new triple chairlift, The Vista, on North Peak.
 This replaced the old Club double chair and gives better access to North peak for both novices and experts.

 The upgrades for the 2017-2018 season continued to change the look and feel of the resort.
 The way in to Caberfae was changed with an improved road that is twenty percent wider.
 The first thing you'll see will be the new balconies on the McKenzie hotel, the addition of timber trusses and a renovated exterior.
-Underfoot you'll reap the benefits of increased snowmaking and the addition to the snow grooming fleet, a Prinoth BR 350 snow grooming vehicle.
+Underfoot skiers reaped the benefits of increased snowmaking and the addition to the snow grooming fleet, a Prinoth BR 350 snow grooming vehicle.

-On the slopes, Caberfae Peaks continues its tradition of making and grooming the best snow in the region.
-Snowmaking has been bolstered with the addition of four new SMI Super PoleCat snowmaking guns and nine new SMI PoleCat snowmaking towers.
+On the slopes, Caberfae Peaks continued its tradition of making and grooming the best snow in the region.
+Snowmaking was bolstered with the addition of four new SMI Super PoleCat snowmaking guns and nine new SMI PoleCat snowmaking towers.
 Added to this is over 1000 feet of larger diameter snowmaking pipe on South Peak to allow for better flow, less friction loss, and a higher PSI.
 What this means is that Caberfae Peaks will be able to produce more great snow in record time.